This post may contain affiliate links. Full privacy policy and disclosure here.

 The Art and Creative Materials Institute has approved a “AP Seal” for art materials that are non-toxic and safe for children, as determined by medical specialists.

-Traditional Crayons aren’t Easy To Use
+Traditional Crayons Aren’t Easy To Use

 Traditional crayons are made from wax and are easy for kids to grasp, but they’re also difficult for toddlers to use.
 That’s because their small hands can’t wrap around the crayon’s thick, round shape.